We've recently updated the navigation

 Add plugins to command steps in your YAML pipeline to add functionality to Buildkite.
 Plugins can do things like execute steps in Docker containers, read values from a credential store, or add test summary annotations to builds.

-Plugins can be open source and available for anyone to use, or private repositories available only to your organization and agents.
-Plugins can be hosted and referenced via a number of sources.
+Plugins can be open source and available for anyone to use, or private and kept in private repositories that only your organization and agents can access.
+Plugins can be hosted and referenced using a number of sources.

 Some plugins allow configuration.
 This is usually defined in your

-pipeline.yml file, and is read by the agent before the plugin hooks are run.
-See each plugin's readme for detailed configuration and usage instructions.
+pipeline.yml file and is read by the agent before the plugin hooks are run.
+See plugins' readme files for detailed configuration and usage instructions.

-In the Buildkite Plugin Directory you can find all the plugins maintained by Buildkite, as well as plugins from third party developers.
+In the Buildkite plugins directory you can find all the plugins maintained by Buildkite, as well as plugins from third-party developers.